Learning Center July 11, 2018

 Don’t forget the football

 Collaborating with FOX Sports, Watson is bringing its highlighting-creating AI tools to football too.
-It’s even been put to work analysing massive amounts of data to predict the winner of this year’s FIFA world cup.
+It’s even been put to work analyzing massive amounts of data to predict the winner of this year’s FIFA world cup.
 But we wouldn’t want to spoil the surprise….

 Read more in our AI Series and sign up for our industry newsletter here to keep abreast of the latest vision news.